 Brewing compost tea an air pump produces a much more nutrient rich compost as it contains a huge amount of live beneficial microbes.
 An air pump used to filter the water in a fish tank is perfect for this.

-Simple prepare the bucket of tea, by placing a pillowcases of compost in a large bucket (it’s like a tea bag), and fill with water.
-Place in the air pump and keep it bubbling for 36 hours.
+Simple prepare the bucket of tea, by placing a pillowcases of compost in a large bucket (it’s like a tea bag), add a few tablespoons of molasses as a food source, and fill with water.
+Place in the air pump and keep it bubbling for 12- 36 hours.
 Then strain and use immediately.

 Anaerobic compost tea

 If you don’t have access to an air pump, you can still brew a compost tea without one, however it won’t be as nutrient dense.
 Most beneficial microbes need oxygen to survive and it’s the pathogenic bacteria that don’t.

 Anaerobic means without air and sometimes this means you could be brewing a batch of tea with some not so good bacteria in there.
 To try help keep a balance, give your compost tea a stir often.
 This isn’t guaranteed though and you never quite know if you’re brewing a bad batch of bacteria if its anaerobic.